AGWA/git-crypt/README.md

 Current Status
 --------------

-The latest version of git-crypt is [0.3](NEWS.md), released on 2013-04-05.  git-crypt aims to be bug-free and reliable, meaning it shouldn't crash, malfunction, or expose your confidential data.
+The latest version of git-crypt is [0.4](RELEASE_NOTES-0.4.md), released on 2014-11-16.  git-crypt aims to be bug-free and reliable, meaning it shouldn't crash, malfunction, or expose your confidential data.
 However, it has not yet reached maturity, meaning it is not as documented, featureful, or easy-to-use as it should be.
 Additionally, there may be backwards-incompatible changes introduced before version 1.0.

-Development on git-crypt is currently focused on improving the user experience, especially around setting up repositories.
-There are also plans to add additional key management schemes, such as passphrase-derived keys and keys encrypted with PGP.

 Security
 --------